 2 And so, we have had one hearing week where 3 we focused specifically on human rights.
 We talked about 4 a number of conventions and in terms of how they apply.
 5 And, I know in this article, you actually focus on some of 6 Canada's obligations as signatory to particular 7 instruments.
 So, I'm wondering if you can give us, first, 8 a little bit of background about, particularly framing 9 human trafficking, looking at the Canadian state 10 definitions and conceptualizations of human trafficking as 11 you did in your article.
 12 DR. ROBYN BOURGEOIS: Okay.
 So and I'm 13 going to just draw on my notes because it's been a while 14 since I wrote this article and sometimes my memory isn't 15 so great.
-I was I have to say that this article came 16 aut because I use saled to talk as mant of a manal on out because I was asked to talk as part of a panel on 17 human trafficking.
-And, I was like, okay, I've got to 17 18 human trafficking.
-And, I was like, okay, I've got to 18 human trafficking.
-And, I was like, okay, I've got to prepare for this, and I was thinking about, you know, how 18 19 human trafficking.
-And, I was like, okay, I've got to prepare for this, and I was thinking about, you know, how has the state defined this?
-18 19 20 human trafficking.
-And, I was like, okay, I've got to prepare for this, and I was thinking about, you know, how has the state defined this?
-And so, I went digging to see, you know, 18 19 20 21 human trafficking.
-And, I was like, okay, I've got to prepare for this, and I was thinking about, you know, how has the state defined this?
+I was I have to say that this article came 16 out because I was asked to talk as part of a panel on 17 human trafficking.
+And, I was like, okay, I've got to 18 prepare for this, and I was thinking about, you know, how 19 prepare for this, and I was thinking about, you know, how has the state defined this?
+19 20 has the state defined this?
+20 has the state defined this?
+And so, I went digging to see, you know, 20 21 has the state defined this?
 And so, I went digging to see, you know, what was going on.
-And, I started noting first of all, 18 19 20 21 22 human trafficking.
-And, I was like, okay, I've got to prepare for this, and I was thinking about, you know, how has the state defined this?
+And, I started noting first of all, 20 21 22 has the state defined this?
 And so, I went digging to see, you know, what was going on.
 And, I started noting first of all, the first thing is that really, human trafficking, as an